CMaylone/cypress-presentation/PITCHME.md

 Integration Testing

 ---
-## What you will learn
+## What is Cypress?

-1. Why run integration tests
+* A front end testing tool built for the modern web
-2. Comparision to other frameworks
+* Easy to get up and running
-3. Getting up and running
+* Tests anything that can run in a browser

 ---
 ### At a high-level tests should